Half marathon training plan for beginners

 Staying motivated

-Mix up your routes: It can get repetitive to follow the same route over and again.
-Try planning out new routes to keep things fresh (again, with ASICS Runkeeper you can plot routes and find suggestions based on the distance you want to run each day).
+• Change your routes: Explore new running paths to keep things interesting.
+It can get repetitive to follow the same route over and again (with ASICS Runkeeper you can plan routes and find suggestions based on the distance you want to run each day).

-Run with other people: Run with friends and family, or join a running club to add a social dimension to your training.
+• Run with other people: Run with friends and family or join a running club for extra motivation and fun.

-Motivational music: Energising music with a high BPM (beats per minute) can help you get ‘into the zone’.
-Check out our list of running playlists here.
+• Music helps: Energising music with a high BPM (beats per minute) can help you get “into the zone”.

 More motivation: 10 tips for staying motivated when running